 Symptoms consist of pain under the heel bone which usually comes on gradually, although can result instantly from jumping onto the heels from a height.
 Walking will be uncomfortable or painful.
 The athlete may put up with mild symptoms for some time before it becomes so bad it prevents them training.

-Pressing in directly under the heel may trigger pain.
-Symptoms can be similar to those of plantar fasciitis, another common cause of heel pain, however a bruised heel is not usually worse first thing in the morning and doesn't usualy radiate forwards into the arch of the foot like plantar fasciitis can.
+Pressing indirectly under the heel may trigger pain.
+Symptoms can be similar to those of plantar fasciitis, another common cause of heel pain, however, a bruised heel is not usually worse first thing in the morning and doesn't usually radiate forwards into the arch of the foot like plantar fasciitis can.
 Pain often improves with rest alone.

 If you catch heel pain early and rest then it should recover quite quickly within a few days.
 If the first onset of pain is ignored and the fat pad gets damaged beyond easy repair then this is a very difficult injury to treat.